Who Are You When No One’s Watching?

 “I would actually get stopped for photos on dates, and it made it really awkward,” she said.

-Over time, she grew to resent being recognized in public altogether.
 “I absolutely hated everything about it,” she said.

-Along with visibility came assumptions.
-Within Vietnam’s tightly connected international student circles, people often formed opinions about her long before meeting her directly.
+But recognition was only part of it.
+Within Vietnam’s tightly connected international student circles, people often formed opinions about Le long before meeting her directly.
+Hearing those perceptions repeated back to her began to influence the way she understood herself.

 “You hear things about yourself, and you're like, ‘Oh, maybe this is who I am.
 And I’ve got to live this way,’” she said.